bytedance/g3/README.md

 ## Applications

-The G3 project is consisted of many applications, each of which has a separate subdirectory containing its own code, documentation, etc.
+The G3 project consists of many applications, each of which has a separate subdirectory containing its own code, documentation, etc.

 In addition to the application directories, there are some public directories: